vitessio/website/content/en/docs/concepts/query-rewriting.md

 +-------------------+
 ```

-If you execute these queries against a vtgate, that first `SET` query is not sent to MySQL.
+If you execute these queries against a VTGate, that first `SET` query is not sent to MySQL.
-Instead, it is evaluated in the VTGATE, and it will keep this state for you.
+Instead, it is evaluated in the VTGate, and VTGate will keep this state for you.
-The second query is also not sent down - trivial queries such as this one is actually fully executed on VTGATE.
+The second query is also not sent down.
+Trivial queries such as this one are actually fully executed on VTGate.

 If we try a more complicated query that requires data from MySQL, vtgate will rewrite the query before sending it down.
 If we were to write something like :